Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Appendixes

 \section{Appendixes}

 A glossary of symbols is provided in Tab.~\ref{tab:glossary}.
 The appendix is structured as follows.
 In App.~\ref{sec:appendixprelim} we present preliminaries.
 In App.~\ref{sec:derivationoffirstquantized} we present a derivation of the lemma that allows us to calculate the generalized bunching probability for different scenarios.
 In App.~\ref{sec:expressingintermsofimmanants} we show that, for permutation-invariant states, the generalized bunching probability is equal to a convex combination of immanants of a certain Gram matrix.
 In App.~\ref{sec:weakgenbunchproof} we prove Thm.~\ref{thm:weakgenbunchequiv}.
 In App.~\ref{sec:proofofpartiallylabelled} we prove Thm.~\ref{thm:refinementmonotonicity}.
-In App.~\ref{sec:moreprelims} we introduce further preliminaries necessary for proving Thm.~\ref{thm:schurconvexity}.
+In App.~\ref{sec:moreprelims} we introduce further preliminaries necessary for proving Cor.~\ref{cor:schurconvexity}.
 In App.~\ref{sec:derivationintermsofvisstate} we express the generalized bunching probability in terms of the visible state.
 In App.~\ref{sec:derivationforperminv} we derive the visible state for permutation-invariant states.
-In App.~\ref{sec:schurconvexity} we prove Thm.~\ref{thm:schurconvexity} and Cor.~\ref{cor:thermcor}.
+In App.~\ref{sec:schurconvexity} we prove Cor.~\ref{cor:schurconvexity} and Cor.~\ref{cor:thermcor}.
 In App.~\ref{sec:completeness} we show that the visible occupation distributions for partially labelled states spans the set of visible occupation distributions for all permutation-invariant states.
+In App.~\ref{sec:commentsonentanglement} we offer some comments on the auxiliary state space, and the role of entanglement in our work.